How to Improve Call Centre Performance

 For more complex personalization strategies that will improve call centre performance, read our article: 6 Ideas for a Great Personalized Customer Experience

-In a Call Centre Helper poll, we discovered that 65% of senior managers have never taken a call in the contact centre, as shown below.
+A poll conducted by Call Centre Helper revealed that 65% of senior managers have never taken a call in their contact centre.

 A chart showing how often call centre management take calls